We have placed cookies on your device to help make this website better.

-SJT questions test the five professional attributes identified from analysis of the F1 role, as defined in the person specification on the UKFPO website.
+The SJT was developed to test the professional attributes identified from analysis of the F1 role, as defined in the person specification on the UKFPO website.

 It's often said you can't be coached through the SJT.
 This is generally true, and knowing the right thing to do in any given situation is a matter of intuition and values.
 However, this is something that develops over time and with experience, and can therefore change.

-This might seem like a lot of effort for one exam, but the foundation programme is oversubscribed, and in the past some applicants have had to be put on a reserve list with no certainty of being placed.
+This might seem like a lot of effort for one exam, but the Foundation Programme is usually oversubscribed, and in the past some applicants have had to be put on a reserve list with no certainty of being placed.